Hudson High School (Ohio)

 Hudson High School (HHS) is a public high school in Hudson, Ohio, United States.
 It is the only high school in the Hudson City School District and is located on a 72 acre campus that has been developed to include a variety of performing arts facilities, athletic fields, such as six tennis courts, a lighted baseball field, track, and football stadium.
 As of the 2014–15 school year, the school has an enrollment of 1,631 students, mainly from Hudson and neighboring Boston Township.
 The school colors of navy blue and white, and compete in the Suburban League National Division.

+As of 2025, the school was ranked No. 396th nationally and 11th in the state by U.S. News & World Report.

 Administration

 As of 2024, the head principal is Mike Miller.

 In March 2005, many of Hudson High School's student body staged a walkout to protest the firing of their principal, Roger Howard.

 Facilities

 The current building, opened in August 1992, is designed to grow with the community.
 It was designed by Lesko Architects of Cleveland, Ohio.
 The academic wing of the high school was built to accommodate 1600 students in 104 teaching stations, while the core facilities such as the library, commons, auditorium, hallways, and offices were designed for a student population of 2200 to 2400.
 The academic wings are expandable at the east and west ends to increase its capacity to 2400 students.
-An expansion on the west side of the building was completed in time for the 2006-2007 school year.
+An expansion on the west side of the building was completed in time for the 2006–2007 school year.
+March 2026 marked the groundbreaking for the first phase of the Harmony Performing Arts Project, a building addition that will feature a new orchestra room.